-Adrianna is a junior and high honor roll student at San Antonio Christian High School.
+Adrianna is a senior and high honor roll student at San Antonio Christian High School.
 She began dancing at the age of 5 and has received training in ballet, tap, jazz, contemporary, lyrical, and hip hop.
 She was a member of CoMotion Dance Company and later a member of the San Antonio Youth Ballet.
 She was also a member of the RPM Youth Tap Ensemble for two years before taking a hiatus to recovery from injury.
 Her love of tap brought her back to perform with RPM once again.
 As part of this group, Adrianna has participated in several tap festivals including Third Coast Rhythm Project, Soul to Sole, and Chicago Human Rhythm Project where she has been privileged to receive instruction from many masters in the tap community.
 Adrianna has also made guest appearances with RPM Youth Tap Ensemble at spring concerts and festivals held in San Antonio, Austin, and Dallas.

 When Adrianna isn’t dancing, she’s running.
 She’s currently a member of the San Antonio Christian High School track team and cross country team.
 As one of the top runners on her cross country team, she ran in both the district and state races this fall.
 Her team had a successful year by placing 1st in the district meet and 2nd at the TAPPS State Championship race in Waco, Texas.